Abraham Feinberg: Tikkun olam: the activist rabbi

 In 1945, Feinberg wrote an article in Maclean's charging that there was rampant antisemitism in Canada, writing: "Jews are kept out of most ski clubs.
 Sundry summer colonies (even on municipally owned land), fraternities, and at least one Rotary Club operate under written or unwritten “Gentiles Only” signs.
 Many bank positions are not open to Jews.
 Only three Jewish male physicians have been admitted to non-Jewish Hospital staffs in Toronto.
 McGill University has instituted a rule requiring in effect at least a 10% higher academic average for Jewish applicants; in certain schools of the University of Toronto anti-Jewish bias is being felt.
 City Councils debate whether Jewish petitioners should be permitted to build a synagogue; property deeds in some areas bar resale to them.
 I have seen crude handbills circulated thanking Hitler for his massacre of 80,000 Jews in Kiev."

 In 1945, he was the inspiration behind a legal challenge to the "restrictive covenants" that forbade the selling or renting of property to Jews by supporting the Re Drummond Wren case.
 In a calculated risk, a Jewish group, the Workers' Education Association (WEA) had purchased a property in Toronto known to have a "restrictive covenant" in order to build a home for veterans of World War Two.
 Only after construction was well under way was it announced that the property had a "restrictive covenant" and was thus illegal as the WEA was a Jewish group.
-The historian Philip Giarad observed the Drummond Wren case appeared to have been a set-up as the WEA should had known the property had a "restrictive covenant", and the case appears to have been launched to take advantage of a moment when public opinion was much more sympathetic towards Jews.
+The historian Philip Giarad observed the Drummond Wren case appeared to have been a set-up as the WEA should have known the property had a "restrictive covenant", and the case appears to have been launched to take advantage of a moment when public opinion was much more sympathetic towards Jews.
 In April–May 1945, the last of the death camps and concentration camps of Nazi Germany had been liberated, and newsreel footage of emaciated Holocaust survivors had suddenly made antisemitism unfashionable.
 On 31 October 1945, Justice John Keiller MacKay ruled against the "restrictive covenant" laws as a violation of the law in the Drummond Wren case.
 In a pamphlet he printed praising MacKay's ruling, Feinberg wrote: "It clothes in concrete reality, for specific cases, the universally acclaimed principles for which World World Two was pursued to a victorious end".